BootManager Scripting Documentation

 Types of Widgets:

-LABEL : to display a title.
+To display a title.

 ADDWIDGET "LABEL" "$TXT_LABEL$"